arskom/spyne/doc/source/index.rst

-It currently supports the WSDL 1.1 interface definition standard, along with SOAP 1.1 and the rest-minus-the-verbs HttpRpc protocol which can be transported via HTTP or ZeroMQ in a both client or server architecture.
+It currently supports the WSDL 1.1 interface definition standard, along with SOAP 1.1 and the rest-minus-the-verbs HttpRpc protocol which can be transported via HTTP or ZeroMQ in a both client or server environment.

 The source code is `here <https://github.com/arskom/rpclib>`.